spurin/readiness-liveness-startup-probe-api/README.md

 Endpoints can be accessed via http or via files (for example, cat /healthz).
 Successful operations result in OK, failures will return ERROR.

-Request information and status provided as logs in the running container, allowing you to see the probe being actioned from the container view.
+Request information and status provided as logs in the running container, allowing you to see the probes being actioned from the container view.

 ## Env Parameters